wayne-mj/SyslogdListener/README.md

 1. git clone https://github.com/warpkez/SyslogdListener.git
 2. Make a build directory eg mkdir build
 3. cd SyslogdListener
-4. dotnet build --output ..\build --configuration Release .
+4. dotnet build --output ..\\\\build --configuration Release .

 ##### Screen grabs
 ![Screen grab of running session!](https://wmjcdn.azureedge.net/images/syslogd.png)

 ##### Peculiarities

 It has been observed that the console output may be written twice.
-This has occured on the preview version of .Net 6.0.4
+This has occured on the preview version of .Net 6.0.4"